 Hurry, she called to him uselessly in her mind.
 He was so lumbering and heavy and slow.

 She pulled him away from Titan, from the sinking ship, from the screaming men, from the floating bodies, riding the swell to the island.

 They crested a wave and were dumped into the shallows.
 The man crawled out of her arms, coughing and spluttering and moaning, wobbling on his knees, clothes and hair torn and sopping wet.
 SwiftStream wanted to help, but she feared to leave the water.
 He collapsed onto the beach with a sigh.

 Officer John Jones, First Mate on the Nightingale, woke up sprawled on the sand beneath the burning sun.
 He blinked, confused for a moment, then sat up with a gasp.
 Shipwrecked.
-His men.
+My men.
 He leapt to his feet, staggered, tripped and collapsed to his knees.
 The ship was gone, buried beneath the water.
 Debris collected along the shore around him: driftwood, luggage, a bloated body.
 He looked away with a grimace.

 ‘Mermaids,’ he spat in disbelief.

 Only his grandfather had believed in such nonsense.
 He rubbed the salt from his eyes.
 He was confused, disorientated, his dreams mixed with reality.
 Too much salt water.
 That’s what it was.
 But what about that singing?
 And where did that giant rock come from?
 It seemed to have come out of nowhere.
 It was a bright, cloudless day.
 How could they have not seen it?

 He scanned the shoreline, then further out towards the jagged piece of rock that took his ship.
 A word rang in his brain from somewhere he couldn’t fathom—Titan.